mjo-at-github/jWeather/README.md

 You can run this project using Maven.

-Run the package command

-Then at the command line type:
+Run Maven's package command and then at the command line type:

 `java -jar .\target\jWeather-1.0-SNAPSHOT.jar Hamburg`